← Field Notes Field Notes

 A 2,500 square foot mid-range custom home in Metro Vancouver carries hard construction costs in the range of $1.375 million to $1.875 million before land, permits, and soft costs.
 On a Vancouver West lot, total project investment — land, construction, soft costs, and municipal fees — typically exceeds $4 million.
 These are not exceptional numbers.
 They reflect the current market.

-The practical implication for architectural fees is straightforward: because fees are calculated as a percentage of construction cost, and because Vancouver's construction costs are among the highest in North America, Vancouver architectural fees in absolute dollar terms are higher than those for equivalent projects in Calgary or Edmonton.
-The percentages are similar — the construction budgets are not.
+The practical implication for architectural fees is straightforward: because fees are typically calculated as a percentage of construction cost, and because Vancouver's construction costs are among the highest in North America, Vancouver architectural fees in absolute dollar terms are often higher than those for equivalent projects in other markets like Calgary.
+The percentages are similar, but the construction budgets are not.

 Soft costs unique to Vancouver

 Vancouver projects carry soft costs that do not appear in other Canadian markets to the same degree.
 Development Cost Levies are significant — the City of Vancouver's DCLs for a single-family home, though reduced by 20 percent in late 2025, remain among the highest in Canada.
 Burnaby's combined Development Cost Charge and Amenity Cost Charge totals over $80,000 per lot as of 2026.
-These are municipal charges paid before construction begins, and they are not architectural fees — but they affect the total project budget within which architectural fees sit.
+These are municipal charges paid before construction begins, and affect the total project budget.

 BC's Energy Step Code requires new residential construction to meet progressive energy performance levels, with compliance documentation from a certified energy advisor required at permit submission.
 Meeting Step Code 5 requirements adds approximately $13 per square foot compared to baseline code minimum.
-This is a construction cost, not an architectural fee, but it is a meaningful budget line that first-time builders in BC routinely underestimate.
+This is a construction cost, and can be a meaningful budget line that first-time builders in BC routinely underestimate.

 Heritage and character overlay projects carry additional soft costs.
 A Heritage Alteration Permit application requires heritage consultant documentation costing $3,000 to $8,000, and the review adds eight to sixteen weeks to the permit timeline.
 Permit delay has a direct financial cost — construction financing interest runs during the wait, typically adding $3,000 to $6,000 per month on a financed project.